timolinn/dns/README.md

 #### Production

-Building and running te production image is similar to development, run the following command to build hte production image:
+Building and running te production image is similar to development, run the following command to build the production image:

 ```bash
     $ docker build --rm -f ./build/Dockerfile.deploy -t dns-prod .